IDAES/idaes-pse/docs/models/heat_exchanger.rst

 The heat transfer coefficient is a variable with no associated constraints by default.

-See :class:`HeatExchanger` and :class:`HeatExchangerData` for full class details.

-.. .. autoclass:: HeatExchanger
+.. autoclass:: HeatExchanger
-..   :members:
+   :members:

-..
-.. .. autoclass:: HeatExchangerData
+.. autoclass:: HeatExchangerData
-..   :members:
+   :members:

 Rules
 -----